← All Articles

 How do you book a guided fly fishing trip in North Georgia?

 Submit a trip request through Bowman's booking form with your dates and group size.
-Bowman calls or emails within 24 hours to confirm availability and help you choose the right trip, then sends a secure payment link — a deposit secures your spot.
+Bowman calls or emails within 24 hours to confirm availability and help you choose the right trip, river, and guide, then sends a secure payment link — a deposit secures your spot.
+The whole process usually takes a single day.

 How far in advance should I book a fly fishing trip?

-Book several weeks ahead for spring/fall peak dates, weekends, and groups of 4+.
-Bowman can often accommodate shorter notice, so it's always worth asking about last-minute dates, but popular windows and holiday gift redemptions fill first.
+Book several weeks ahead for spring (late April–May) and fall (October–mid-November) peak dates, weekends, and groups of 4+.
+Bowman can often accommodate shorter notice on weekdays and shoulder-season dates, so it's always worth asking about last-minute openings, but popular windows and holiday gift redemptions fill first.

 Do you have to pay in full to book a fly fishing trip?